idusortus/GBMS-triathlon-timer/README.md

 Currently:
 - Maui Blazor Hybrid Application
-- Single Screen with two buttons, one for starting the timer, the other for exporting the finish times
+- Single Screen with 3 buttons:
+  - Start timer
+  - Mark finish time (for a single racer in event)
+  - Export results as CSV
+- Restart timer by closing/opening the application 🥉

 I used it today to track finish times for our youth participants.
 On saving the file I opened it as a Google Sheet & shared it out.